goya151/Puppetmaster-Vagrant/shared/modules/ntp/README.markdown

 Specifies a file for ntp's configuration info.
 Valid options: string containing an absolute path.
 Default value: '/etc/ntp.conf' (or '/etc/inet/ntp.conf' on Solaris)

+####`config_dir`

+Specifies a directory for the ntp configuration files.
+Valid options: string containing an absolute path.
+Default value: undef

+####`config_file_mode`

+Specifies a file mode for the ntp configuration file.
+Valid options: string containing file mode.
+Default value: '0664'

 ####`config_template`

-Specifies a file to act as a template for the config file.
+Specifies a file to act as a ERB template for the config file.
 Valid options: string containing a path (absolute, or relative to the module path).
-Default value: 'ntp/ntp.conf.erb'
+Example value: 'ntp/ntp.conf.erb'.
+Validation error will be thrown if this param is supplied as well as the `config_epp` param.

+####`config_epp`

+Specifies a file to act as a EPP template for the config file.
+Valid options: string containing a path (absolute, or relative to the module path).
+Example value: 'ntp/ntp.conf.epp'.
+Validation error will be thrown if this param is supplied as well as the `config_template` param.

 ####`disable_auth`

 Do  not  require cryptographic authentication for broadcast client, multicast client and symmetric passive associations.

+####`disable_auth`

+Disables kernel time discipline.

+####`disable_dhclient`

+Disables `ntp-servers` in `dhclient.conf` to avoid Dhclient from managing the NTP configuration.

 ####`disable_monitor`

-Tells Puppet whether to refrain from monitoring the NTP service.
-Valid options: 'true' or 'false'.
-Default value: 'false'
+Disables the monitoring facility in NTP.
+Valid options: true or false.
+Default value: true

 ####`driftfile`